glennji/glennjicom-academic/content/authors/glennji/_index.md

 (Yeah, I should probably update this, especially since I had a job interview once in which the lead engineer gave me a `vi` session and a problem statement and said "go for it".
 No IDE?
 What are we, savages?)

-I've a long list of hobbies, including science-fiction, motorcycles, camping, software engineering, devops, craft beer & brewing, robotics/electronics and boardgames.
+I've a long list of hobbies, including science-fiction, motorcycles, camping, software engineering, devops, craft beer & brewing, robotics and boardgames.
 I've travelled a few places, although there are plenty more things I'd like to try.

 ***